ojfisher96/suidao/README.md

 Design and Documentation course.
 It has ridiculous features.

-It will be written in C++ and Lua, with the engine in C++ and various scripts for unit/building behaviour, artificial intelligence and other specific game details written in Lua.
+It will be written in C++ and Lua, with the engine in C++ and various nscripts for unit/building behaviour, artificial intelligence and other specific game details written in Lua.

 License